Where to Find Miracle-Working Russian Icons of the Mother of God?

 3. Icon of the Tikhvin Mother of God

 Known for its many miracles of healing, the antique icon of the Tikhvin Mother of God is one of the most venerated in the Russian Orthodox Church.
-It is currently kept in the Tikhvin Assumption Monastery, with its many copies spread throughout Russia.
+It is currently kept in the Tikhvin Assumption Monastery, while its many copies are spread throughout Russia.

 4. Icon of the Mother of God “The Seeker of the Lost”

 Antique icons with the image of the Mother of God “The Seeker of the Lost” are also considered miracle-working and can be found in different monasteries across Russia.
-However, the most revered of them is currently kept in the Church of the Ascension, located in Bryusov Lane in Moscow.
+However, the most revered one is currently kept in the Church of the Ascension located on Bryusov Lane in Moscow.